AdobeDocs/campaign-web-learn.en/help/design-the-delivery/create-content-using-the-ai-assistant.md

 ---
-title: Create content using the AI Assistant for content generation
+title: Create Content Using AI Assistant for Content Generation
 description: Learn how to use Adobe's AI Assistant Content Accelerator to quickly generate and customize marketing emails, including subject lines, body text, and images, while integrating brand-approved assets for consistency and compliance.
 feature: Email Design
 role: Admin, Developer, Leader, User